joshglugatch/day-panner/README.md

 # Day Planner
 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://www.mit.edu/~amini/LICENSE.md)
 <br>
 This webpage is a day planner that can be used for work, chores, or anything else scheduled in your day.
-Users can add text to plan out each our of the work day.
+Users can add text to plan out each hour of the work day.
 The hours are color coordinated; the boxes are green if the task is in the future, red if its in the present hour, and gray if it has already passed.
 Text can be saved to local storage so it will remain if the page is refreshed or the browser is closed.
 The page displays the date at the top and time is kept using Moment.js.

  ## Built With
 * JavaScript (jQuery)